koyo129/koyo129/README.md

 Infrastructure & Cloud Engineering Enthusiast

-Passionate about building reliable and scalable infrastructure systems.
+I am half Japanese half Malaysian from a business administration major background.
+I am passionate about building reliable and scalable infrastructure systems because of these systems play a huge role to supporting technologies today.
 Currently focused on cloud architecture, networking, and infrastructure automation.

 ---